-- The rapid developments in electronic communications are having profound effects on society.
-Every student is younger than the World Wide Web and many use it more than their teachers.
+- 9 The rapid developments in electronic communications are having profound effects on society.
+Every student is a user of the World Wide Web and many use it more than their teachers.
 At Alderbrook, the internet is valued by both students and staff as a source of information and means of communication.
-It will be used appropriately in pursuance of acceptable school activities by both students and staff. - At Alderbrook, ICT is regarded as a discreet subject which is used across the curriculum.
-It is the responsibility of staff who use ICT in their lessons to effectively monitor and ensure appropriate use.
-Expectations of appropriate use are made clear to students in ICT lessons and therefore students should be familiar with these expectations which need to be reinforced by all staff.
-RM tutor and other monitoring tools are available to limit student access to websites which the class teacher feels are most useful for the learning activities of the lesson.
+It will be used appropriately in pursuance of acceptable school activities by both students and staff. - 10 At Alderbrook, Computing/ICT is regarded as a discreet subject which is used across the curriculum.
+It is the responsibility of staff who use Computing/ICT in their lessons to effectively monitor and ensure appropriate use.
+Expectations of appropriate use are made clear to students in Computing/ICT lessons and therefore students should be familiar with these expectations which need to be reinforced by all staff.
+NetSupport School and other monitoring tools are available to limit student access to websites which the class teacher feels are most useful for the learning activities of the lesson.